jfeldbrugge/PhaseSpaceDTFE.jl/docs/src/tutorial.md

 # Tutorial

-In this tutorial, we demonstrate the usage of the *PhaseSpaceDTFE* package to estimate the density and velocity fields from a *GADGET-4* simulation.
+In this tutorial, we demonstrate the usage of the *PhaseSpaceDTFE.jl* package to estimate the density and velocity fields from a *GADGET-4* simulation.

 We start by importing the relevant libraries and loading the data: